SAP-archive/teched2021-DAT262/exercises/ex0/README.md

 The SAP HANA Database Explorer provides an SQL editor, table viewer and data analysis tools, and a simple graph viewer.
 For a "full experience" we recommend the following tools in addition.

 **DBeaver**<br>an open source database administration and development tool.
-You can run the SQL script in DBeaver and get simple spatial visualizations.
+You can run the exercise scripts in DBeaver and get simple spatial visualizations.
 See Mathias Kemeters blog for [installation instructions](https://blogs.sap.com/2020/01/08/good-things-come-together-dbeaver-sap-hana-spatial-beer/).

 **QGIS**<br>an open source Geographical Information System (GIS).
 QGIS can connect to SAP HANA and provides great tools for advanced maps.
 Again, read Mathias' blog to [get it up and running](https://blogs.sap.com/2021/03/01/creating-a-playground-for-spatial-analytics/).